EldinZenderink/SimpleIRCLib/README.md

 **userListReceivedCallback**

-    void downloadStatusCallback(string[] users) //see below for definition of each index in this array {
+    void userListReceivedCallback(string[] users) //see below for definition of each index in this array {
          foreach(string user in users){
             Console.WriteLine(user);